canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 :ref:`Concatenations`.
 The implementation uses hashtables and red-black trees.
 Sets come in two types:

+* **Named sets**: defined within tables and with an associated name, these allow both external applications, as well as ``nftables`` rules to manage the elements.
-* **anonymous sets**: defined inline within rules, these allow the expression of the logical ``OR`` operator.
+* **Anonymous sets**: defined inline within rules, these allow the expression of the logical ``OR`` operator.
 The expression ``tcp dport { 80, 443 }`` matches if the TCP destination port is either 80 or 443.
-* **named sets**: defined within tables and with an associated name, these allow both external applications, as well as ``nftables`` rules to manage the elements.

 Named sets, like other objects such as tables or chains, can be defined multiple times with an additive effect.
 This allows the sets' elements to be added in